 - Patent Litigation – involving products in the flexible packaging industry.

-In addition to his work in the noncompete, antitrust, employment, dealership, and patent arenas, Mr. Morris has also successfully handled litigation matters dealing with a wide range of other matters.
-Representative cases include
+In addition to his work in the noncompete, antitrust, employment, dealership, and patent arenas, Mr. Morris had also successfully handled litigation matters dealing with a wide range of other matters.
+Representative cases included:

 - Fortier v.
 Sara Lee, et al. – obtained summary judgment for Sara Lee in multiparty toxic tort case involving alleged personal injuries from contaminated groundwater beneath municipal dump.